-The Rectory Lane Cemetery Project is the flagship project of the Friends of St Peter’s, transforming our once-neglected cemetery into a community space and conserving our heritage for future generations.
+The Rectory Lane Cemetery Project is the flagship project of the Friends of St Peter’s.
+We are working to transform Berkhamsted’s once-neglected cemetery into a community space and to conserve our heritage for future generations.

 When we started